sadpupil/CMSC-5724-Project/README.md

 # CMSC-5724-Project
-> The project is based on Java SE 7
+> The project is based on Java SE 7, and only uses the functions from the standard library
 >
-> And only uses the functions of standard library
+> The project is developed using IntelliJ IDEA 2023

 ## How to use the program
 + Make sure that you have JDK 1.7 or above installed on your device.